What is the ampacity of two 8 AWG THWN-2 copper conductors installed in rigid metal conduit at an ambient temperature of 95 degrees F?

 Prepare for the Fundamentals of Code Calculations Test with our study materials.
 Use our flashcards and multiple-choice questions, each offering hints and detailed explanations to enhance your learning.
 Ace your exam!

-To determine the ampacity of two 8 AWG THWN-2 copper conductors installed in rigid metal conduit at an ambient temperature of 95 degrees Fahrenheit, it is essential to reference the appropriate National Electrical Code (NEC) tables and consider the effects of temperature on conductor rating.
+To determine the ampacity of two 8 AWG THWN-2 copper conductors installed in rigid metal conduit at an ambient temperature of 95 degrees Fahrenheit, it is essential to refer to the guidelines set by the National Electrical Code (NEC) and consider the specific conditions affecting ampacity.

 Subscribe